pauliacomi/pyGAPS/README.rst

     pip install pygaps

 Alternatively, to install the development branch, clone the repository from Github.
-Then install the package with setuptools, either in regular or developer mode
+Then install the package with setuptools, either in regular or developer mode.

 .. code-block:: bash